Strauss–Howe generational theory: Puritan Generation

 The puritan generation was born between 1588 and 1617 and is of the prophet archetype.
 Members of the generation were led through the Wars of the Three Kingdoms (1639–1651) by King Charles I and others led a large migration to the Americas.
 The generation was very religious.

 Cavalier Generation

 The cavalier generation was born from 1618 to 1647 and was of the nomad archetype.
 Members of this generation grew up in an era of religious upheaval and family collapse.
 Their generation was notoriously violent and uneducated, causing men to take great risks, and resulting in many young deaths.

-Their generation acted in many ways in reaction against the harsh piety and frugality of the puritans, with a more laissez-faire social attitude.
+Their generation acted in some ways in reaction against the harsh piety and frugality of the puritans, with a more laissez-faire social attitude.
 This was the time of Merry Old England and the zeitgeist of this generation was possibly best displayed by king Charles II.